noamross/openquals/Dissertation Proposal.md

 The model is modified from @Cobb2012 in several ways: (1) inclusion of demographic stochasticity, (2) conversion from continuous discrete time, (3) the inclusion of $\lambda_ex$, force of infection from areas outside the system, (4) the exclusion of recovery of infected trees, which has not been observed in the field.
 Finally, the only population structure in Model A is the difference in species parameters.
 It excludes age structure, and spatial structure, assuming a well-mixed population and frequency-dependent transmission (Following @Diekmann1990)

-The model will be parameterized with three speces: tanoak, bay, and redwood, which will represent all non-host species.
-And run with initial conditions found in @Cobb2012 and @Filipe2013.

 **Model B** adds stage structure to Model A.  In this case, the vectors $\boldsymbol{S_t}$ and $\boldsymbol{I_t}$ represent the population divided by species and size class:

 $$\begin{aligned}